-Click here for instructions on how to join a meeting.
+Click for instructions on how to join a Zoom meeting.

 - Can I join a meeting with my mobile device?

 Yes.
-Click here for instructions on how to join a meeting from your mobile device.
+Click for instructions on how to join a Zoom meeting from your mobile device.

 - How can I have someone hold a meeting on my behalf (designate someone else to be meeting host)?

-- Can I share a document during a Zoom session?
+- Can I share a document during a Zoom meeting?

 Yes.
-Click here for instructions on how to share your screen during a Zoom session.
+Click for instructions on how to share your screen during a Zoom meeting.

 - Where can I host my Zoom meeting?

-You can host your meeting anywhere you have a computer and an Internet connection.
+You can host your Zoom meeting anywhere you have a mobile device or computer, and an Internet connection.

 - Can I record a Zoom meeting?

 Yes.
-Click here to find out how to record your entire Zoom meeting.
+Click here to find out how to record your Zoom meeting.

 - Can I turn off my video before or during a meeting?

 Yes.
-Click here to find out how to turn your camera on or off during a Zoom meeting, click the Start Video / Stop Video button.
+To turn your camera on or off during a Zoom meeting, click the Start Video / Stop Video button.